Scientific Publishing Organizations and National Laboratories Partner on Transgender-Inclusive Name-Change Process for Published Papers

-Newswise — All seventeen U.S. national laboratories and many prominent publishers, journals, and other organizations in scientific publishing announced today the beginning of a partnership to support name change requests from researchers on past published papers.
-Lawrence Berkeley National Laboratory (Berkeley Lab) is coordinating the effort.
+Newswise — All seventeen U.S. Department of Energy (DOE) national laboratories and many prominent publishers, journals, and other organizations in scientific publishing announced today the beginning of a partnership to support name change requests from researchers on past published papers.

 This agreement will allow researchers who wish to change their names to more easily claim work from all stages of their careers; it specifically addresses the administrative and emotional difficulties some transgender researchers have experienced when requesting name changes associated with past academic work.

-"We are supporting our colleagues on an important issue that is often taken for granted -- allowing them to take full credit for their academic achievements with their name," said Joerg Heber, Research Integrity Officer, Lawrence Berkeley National Laboratory.
-"It could not happen without our partners at the other national labs and in publishing.
-We’re grateful to be working in concert on this -- it’s never been done before."

 Previously, individual researchers shouldered the burden, administratively and emotionally, of initiating name change requests with each publisher of their past papers.
-This partnership streamlines these previously ad hoc processes and offers an official validation mechanism to all involved by enabling researchers to ask their respective institutions to pursue name changes on their behalf directly with the publishers and journals.
 Many publishers have been independently updating their own policies to address an increasing number of name change requests.

-"We are very happy to see the National Laboratories being proactive in supporting their researchers with this initiative, which will be well used.
-Since we updated our own author name change policy in December 2020 we have had requests for name changes on dozens of articles in our journals," said Nicola Nugent, Publishing Manager Quality & Ethics, from the Royal Society of Chemistry.
-“It truly takes a collaborative effort to achieve positive change on inclusion and diversity in scholarly publishing – something we have seen through our work with 42 publishers in our Joint Commitment on Inclusion and Diversity in Publishing.”

-"arXiv's mission is to open science for everyone, because science can only be enriched by diversity," said Dr. Eleonora Presani, Executive Director of arXiv, an open-access distribution service of Cornell Tech with more than two million scholarly articles across eight different disciplines.
-"To advance this mission, arXiv's policy empowers authors to be in control of their names and online identities, and we're excited to partner with other organizations to better facilitate name changes with less burden on researchers. "
+“Loss of publication lineage during a name change is an issue that absolutely effects our scientists; historically this is an issue that disproportionately effects women and transgender individuals and adds to the burden that these communities already face,” said Pete Friedman, Enterprise architect, Business and Information Services, and co-chair of Spectrum employee resource group at Argonne National Laboratory.
+“For transgender researchers, they often must face a choice between being ‘outed’ by their publication history, or not acknowledging previous work.
+The ability for a researcher to, without fanfare, perform a name change directly contributes to the psychological safety and overall inclusivity of the workplace.”

 For researchers of all genders, and transgender researchers specifically, the new process ensures they can rightfully claim ownership of prior work without fear of reprisal under their lived name and be known in their respective fields primarily through their merits as published authors.